-While living in Zanesville, he enlisted in the U. S. Army in December 1940 at Fort Hayes in Columbus, Ohio.
-The reason he did this is the draft act was about to effect and he knew he would be drafted.
-He was sent to Ft.
-Knox, Kentucky, and was assigned Headquarters Company, 192nd Tank Battalion, when it was created in February 1941.
+While living in Zanesville, he enlisted in the U. S. Army on January 24, 1941, and was scheduled to be sent to Camp Shelby, Mississippi.
+The reason he did enlisted was the draft act was about to effect and he knew he would be drafted.
+Instead of going to Camp Shelby, he was sent to Ft.
+Knox, Kentucky, and was assigned Headquarters Company, 192nd Tank Battalion.

 Joseph attended tank school at Fort Knox, Kentucky, and rose in rank from private to sergeant.
 He took part in maneuvers in Louisiana in the late summer of 1941.
 It was after these maneuvers that he and the rest of the battalion learned the 192nd was being sent overseas.